kruus/gen-dnn/doc/README-SX.md

    7 _start(0x1, 0x80000003f8, 0x8000000408) at 0x4000005c4
 ```

+- Resolved by finding some workarounds (eventually!) for SX compiler bugs.
+  - some bugs simple and fixed in next SX compiler versions.
+- One bug I could not reduce to a simple test case.

 ### Convolution is abysmally slow

 - Even though im2col gemm is there, `[guest@ps6s0000 tests]$ ./api-io-c` take "forever".